Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: RCP-OTFS System Model

-We consider an \gls{ISAC} scenario including a dual-functional OTFS transceiver (made of a single-antenna transmitter for communication and a radar sensing receiver mounted on the same hardware platform) and a single-antenna communication receiver, as shown in Fig.~\ref{fig:ISACsystem}.
-The transmitter sends a pilot frame for channel estimation, followed by data frames.
-The communication receiver processes the pilot frame for estimating the communication channel.
-Afterwards, it uses the channel estimate to detect incoming data frames, within a channel coherence time.
+At the receiver side, the communication receiver processes the pilot frame for estimating the communication channel.
+Afterwards, it uses the channel estimate to detect incoming data frames.
 In the meanwhile, the transmit signal is reflected off multiple targets in the environment.
-The backscattered data frames are used by the sensing receiver to estimate range and velocity of the targets.
+The backscattered data frames are used by the sensing receiver to estimate range and velocity of the targets \cite{Muppaneni2023}.